PrincetonLIPS/Varmint/README.md

 Make testing a priority.

 ## Milestones
-* Simulate composite shapes in two dimensions using a variational integrator of the Lagrangian.
+* [completed] Simulate composite shapes in two dimensions using a variational integrator of the Lagrangian.
 * Introduce adaptive time-stepping to improve performance and stability.
-* Implement the Hamiltonian variant of the variational integrator.
+* [completed] Implement the Hamiltonian variant of the variational integrator.
 * Extend to three dimensions.
-* Implement collisions with external surfaces.
+* ~~Implement collisions with external surfaces.~~
 * Implement self collisions.
+* Compute gradients through variational integrator.